Ante Pavelić: Poglavnik

 Pavelić and his government devoted attention to culture.
 Although most literature was propaganda, many books did not have an ideological basis, which allowed Croatian culture to flourish.
 The Croatian National Theatre received many world-famous actors as visitors.
 The major cultural milestone was the publication of the Croatian Encyclopedia, a work later outlawed under the Communist regime.
 In 1941 the Croatian Football Association joined FIFA.

 On 16 December 1941, Pavelić met with Italian Foreign Minister Ciano in Venice and advised him that there were no more than 12,000 Jews left in the NDH.

 In the second half of 1942, the Wehrmacht Commander-in-Chief of the South East, Generaloberst Alexander Löhr and Glaise urged Hitler to have Pavelić remove both the incompetent Slavko Kvaternik and his son the bloodthirsty Eugen "Dido" Kvaternik from power.
-When Pavelić visited Hitler in the Ukraine in September 1942, he agreed.
+When Pavelić visited Hitler in Ukraine in September 1942, he agreed.
 The following month Slavko Kvaternik was allowed to retire to Slovakia, and Eugen went with him.
 Pavelić then used the Kvaternik's as scapegoats for both the terror of 1941–42 and the failure of NDH forces to impose law and order within the state.

 In January 1943, Glaise told Pavelić that it would be better for everyone "if all concentration camps in the NDH were closed and their inmates sent to work in Germany".
 Löhr also tried to get Hitler to remove Pavelić, disband the Ustaše and appoint Glaise as plenipotentiary general with supreme authority over the territory of the NDH.
 By March Hitler had decided to give the task of pacifying the NDH to the Reichsführer-SS (Field Marshal) Heinrich Himmler, who appointed his own plenipotentiary, Generalleutnant der Polizei (Major General of Police) Konstantin Kammerhofer.
 Kammerhofer brought the 7th SS Volunteer Mountain Division Prinz Eugen to the NDH and established a 20,000-strong German gendarmerie with a core of 6,000 Volksdeutsche reinforced by Croats taken from the NDH Home Guard and police.
 This new gendarmerie swore allegiance to Hitler, not Pavelić.

 Shortly before the Italian capitulation, Pavelić appointed a new government led by Nikola Mandić as prime minister, which included Miroslav Navratil as Minister of the Armed Forces.
 Navratil was suggested by Glaise, and was appointed by Pavelić to placate the Germans.
 As a direct result, the 170,000-strong armed forces of the NDH were reorganised under German control into smaller units with greater mobility and the size of the Ustaše militia was also increased to 45,000.

 In September 1944, Pavelić met with Hitler for the last time.
 Pavelić requested that the Germans stop arming and supplying Chetnik units, and asked that the Germans disarm the Chetniks or allow the NDH to disarm them.
 Hitler agreed that the Chetniks could not be trusted, and issued orders to German forces to stop cooperating with the Chetniks and assist NDH authorities to disarm them.
 However, German commanders were given sufficient leeway that they were able to avoid carrying out the orders.